 Amy Winehouse – You Know I’m No Good.
-Lyrics Meaning: The Anthem of Flawed Self-Awareness
+Lyrics Meaning: The Cycle of Self-Sabotage and a Cheating Heart

 I cheated myself